Open Source Technology for Libraries, Archives and Museums

 Projects

-Beyond implementing digitization projects for cultural institutions, Bibliohack seeks to develop stable strategic collaborations with the aim of building institutional capacity within organizations and creating shared resources for the community: drawings, code, processes, documentation.
+Beyond one-off digitization projects, we build stable partnerships with institutions, develop capacity within organizations, and release resources for the community: drawings, code, processes, documentation.

 Resources